 The statues are believed to have once held up a long-lost temple made of wood.
 Their modern name, then, is a reference to the Greek Titan Atlas, who was responsible for holding up the sky.
 These figures were probably never meant to be seen by the general public, with access to the temple being strictly limited to priests and high ranking officials.

 The Atlantean statues have become something of the de facto symbol of Toltec culture as a whole.
-Now exposed to the world, these pillars tell us a lot about whom they worshipped, how they fought and how their warriors dressed.
+Now exposed to the world, these pillars tell us a lot about whom the Toltecs worshipped, how they fought and how their warriors dressed.

 But where does the name ‘Temple of the Morning Star’ come from?
 The morning star is another name for Venus.
 And it was the creator god of the Teotihuacanos (and probably even the Olmecs before that) who was said to have turned into Venus after recreating humanity.
 The references to Quetzalcoatl at Tula are numerous, yet also much more subtle than his depictions at Teotihuacan.